 - book Perceptrons → analysis math. properties of perceptrons - disillusioning result: perceptions fail to solve a number of trivial problems! - XOR Problem - Parity Problem how to leave the "dead end":

-- Connectivity Problem - "conclusion": all artificial neurons have this kind of weakness! ⇒ research in this field is a scientific dead end! - consequence: research funding for ANN cut down extremely (~ 15 years)
+- Connectivity Problem - "conclusion": all artificial neurons have this kind of weakness! ⇒ research in this field is a scientific dead end!

 1. Multilayer Perceptrons:

 2. Nonlinear separating functions: